Wynn Kay Hinkson — in Loving Memory

 Always ding dong ditching him.
 Knocking on the door and running away.

-Kendra (Niece - via Ray/Barbie)
+Kendra (Niece - Ray/Barbie daughter)

 I would knock on his door and run away.
 He never came looking.
 Would just yell some angry words.
 I think he enjoyed the game.